In Demand Wildlife Careers in Australia

 Wildlife Biologist

-Wildlife biologists, akin to marine biologists who often hold a Certificate in Marine Studies, focus mainly on land-based ecosystems but also appreciate the interconnectivity with marine environments.
+Wildlife biologists, akin to marine biologists who often hold a Certificate in Marine Studies from My Learning Online, focus mainly on land-based ecosystems but also appreciate the interconnectivity with marine environments.
 They study habitats and the characteristics of the animals who dwell in them, evaluating the impact of human activity on these habitats and devising measures to mitigate harm.

 More often than not, wildlife biologists are employed by the Australian government, providing services to planners and other state agencies.
 However, some wildlife biologists set up independent consulting practices, offering services to a range of clients.
 Customers include public zoos, conservation charities, and private companies looking to reduce their impact on ecosystems.

-On the research side, the job involves the collection of vast troves of data.
+On the research side, the job involves the collection of vast troves of data, including aspects related to animal psychology.
 Your job often requires going out into the field and setting up instrumentation for the collection of information.
 The form those data take can vary considerably: everything from measuring the pH of the soil to charting forest coverage.

 You’ll also prepare environmental impact reports.
 These reports attempt to measure the environmental impact of a project along a variety of dimensions.
 You’ll try to put a monetary value on the cost of a plan to society.
 You will then relay what you’ve learned to public and private decision-makers, providing them with a better understanding of environmental impact.